github/docs/content/development/specs-algorithms-debugging/voice-prompt-triggering.md

 (TURN) PREPARE | CAR: 1500 m - 1200 m<br>BICYCLE: 200 m - 120 m<br>PEDESTRIAN: 100m-70m
 TURN_IN | CAR: 300 m - 168 m or \<25 sec<br>BICYCLE: 80 m - 60 m or \<16 sec<br>PEDESTRIAN: 50 m - 30 m or \<25 sec
 TURN | CAR: \<60 m or \<5 sec<br>BICYCLE: \<30 m or \<6 sec<br>PEDESTRIAN: 15 m or \<7.5 sec
+Make a U-turn when possible | Mostly suppressed now.
+Should only sound if no route in forward direction was found at all (e.g. if you are heading down a one way road), or if a route in forward directio
 ALARMS | 150 m (100 m for TRAFFIC_CALMING)
 approaching points | 1400 m
 arrive at destinationPoint | 5 sec * ARRIVAL_DISTANCE_FACTOR
-arrive at waypoint | Treat like destination passing nearby POI | <span style="color:red">no threshold, to be discussed</span>
-passing nearby FAVORITE | <span style="color:red">no threshold, to be discussed</span>
-Make a U-turn when possible | Mostly suppressed now.
-Should only sound if no route in forward direction was found at all (e.g. if you are heading down a one way road), or if a route in forward directio
-GPS signal lost | Is played after GPS signal has been lost for continuous 20 sec and this was not caused by user action.
+arrive at waypoint | Treat like destination passing nearby POI | no threshold, to be discussed passing nearby FAVORITE | no threshold, to be discussed GPS signal lost | Is played after GPS signal has been lost for continuous 20 sec and this was not caused by user action.